CameronBrooks11/Cams-Nexus/pages/Tasks Dump.md

 - ---
 - But screen protector, phone case and toothbrush heads
 - Fix all project templates
+- Fill initially quick all the relevant current ones
 - Fix script (times) and transfer person
 - UES
   collapsed:: true